 This course presents the teacher candidate with an overview of the education major and the teaching profession.
 Topics discussed include characteristics of the current teaching profession, the role of the teacher within the school, requirements for admission into the SWU Teacher Education Program, the Praxis test requirements, developing an eportfolio, and the process of teacher certification in South Carolina.
 Candidates will also become familiar with the SWU Teacher Education Handbook.
 This course is a prerequisite for all other education courses.
-Required of all teacher candidates.
+Required of all teacher candidates unless they have had EDUC 1153.